 “Aye, aye, Skipper.”

-She got out of her chair and walked to the back of the bridge and stepped through the door into the Captain's Ready Room.
-Thirty seconds later she came out again and nodded to Staumpitz as she walked by him on the way to her chair.
-Five minutes later the supercargo stepped on to the bridge.
+She got out of her chair, walked to the back of the bridge, and stepped through the door into the Captain's Ready Room.
+Thirty seconds later, she came out again and nodded to Staumpitz as she walked by him to her chair.
+In five minutes, the supercargo stepped onto the bridge.
 Charles Adams was a former Palatinate Marine Gunnery Sergeant before signing on to handle logistics for Glendower.
 He was familiar with the defensive systems on the survey ship, so he became the ship's tactical officer by default.

 He settled into his chair and powered up the weapons console.
 Staumpitz drifted over to him.

-"Keep the lockouts engaged, Adams," he said quietly.
-"Do not attempt to fire without a direct order from me or the Exec."
+“Keep the lockouts engaged, Adams,” he said quietly.
+“Do not attempt to fire without a direct order from the Exec or me.”

 “Aye, aye, Skipper.
 Don't need a trigger-happy ex-marine gunny.
 What are we looking at?”

-"I don't know yet, for certain.
-I suspect we have an Arabian survey ship out here getting ready to plant a flag for Allah."
+“I don't know yet, for certain.
+I suspect we have an Arabian survey ship out here preparing to plant a flag for Allah.”